hardtware/DC2/README.md

 `docker run hello-world`

+You should see "Hello from Docker".
+You now have a functining Desktop Computer Container!

+4.6 Shutting down your DC2.
+Make sure you properly shutdown your DC2 so that the file system does not get corrupted.
+If it does, you will need to connect a monitor and keyboard to fix the errors on boot.

+`ssh jack@dc2.local`
+`sudo shutdown -h now`

+**put assembly down here!**

-4.6 Success!
+Success!
 Disconnect power, ethernet and HDMI (if connected) and finish assembly in 1.4